-Newborns who have been infected with CMV in the womb (congenital CMV), babies who become infected during birth or shortly after birth (perinatal CMV) — such as through breast-feeding — and people with weakened immune systems are more at risk of developing signs and symptoms than are healthy adults.
+Newborns infected with CMV in the womb (congenital CMV), babies who become infected during birth or shortly after birth (perinatal CMV) — such as through breast-feeding — and people with weakened immune systems are more at risk of developing signs and symptoms than are healthy adults.

 Symptoms in babies

-Babies with congenital CMV who are affected at birth tend to be very sick.
+Babies with congenital CMV who are sick at birth tend to be very sick.
 Signs and symptoms include:

 - Yellow skin and eyes (jaundice)